kosolapus/nuxt-epsch-layer/README.md

 `npx nuxi init --template gh:kosolapus/nuxt-epsch-layer --force ./`

-You should not use this layer as Nuxt layer in config.extends, because it won't work (here only IDE/git instructions contains)
+You should not use this layer as Nuxt layer in config.extends, because it won't work (it only contains IDE/git instructions)